quon-titative-biology/scProjection/README.md

 ```shell
 pip3 install scProjection
 ```
+The install time should be less than 30 min.
 ## Package requirements

 scProjection requires: Python 3.
 This is a guide to installing python on different operating systems.